 - People want to be valued.

-- Workers want to know why their work is purposeful and how it effects the greater good.
+- Workers want to know why their work is purposeful and how it affects the greater good.

 - People want support from their bosses to help them develop and grow individually.